nxrighthere/ENet-CSharp/README.md

 `Host.BytesReceived` returns the total number of bytes received during the session.

 `Host.Create(Address? address, int peerLimit, int channelLimit, uint incomingBandwidth, uint outgoingBandwidth)` creates a host for communicating with peers.
+The bandwidth parameters determine the window size of a connection which limits the number of reliable packets that may be in transit at any given time.
 ENet will strategically drop packets on specific sides of a connection between hosts to ensure the host's bandwidth is not overwhelmed.
-The bandwidth parameters determine the window size of a connection which limits the number of reliable packets that may be in transit at any given time.
-All the parameters are optional except the address and peer limit in a case where the function is used to create a host which will listen to incoming connections.
+All the parameters are optional except the address and peer limit in a cases where the function is used to create a host which will listen to incoming connections.

-`Host.Broadcast(byte channelID, ref Packet packet)` Queues a packet to be sent to all peers associated with the host.
+`Host.Broadcast(byte channelID, ref Packet packet)` queues a packet to be sent to all peers associated with the host.

-`Host.CheckEvents(out Event @event)`
+`Host.CheckEvents(out Event @event)` checks for any queued events on the host and dispatches one if available.
+Returns > 0 if an event was dispatched, 0 if no events are available, < 0 on failure.

-`Host.Connect(Address address, int channelLimit, uint data)`
+`Host.Connect(Address address, int channelLimit, uint data)` initiates a connection to a foreign host.
+Returns a peer representing the foreign host on success or null on failure.
+The peer returned will have not completed the connection until `Host.Service` notifies of an `EventType.Connect` event for the peer.

-`Host.Service(int timeout, out Event @event)`
+`Host.Service(int timeout, out Event @event)` waits for events on the host specified and shuttles packets between the host and its peers.
+This function should be regularly called to ensure packets are sent and received.
+The timeout parameter set to 0 means non-blocking execution which required for cases when the function is called in a game loop.

-`Host.SetBandwidthLimit(uint incomingBandwidth, uint outgoingBandwidth)`
+`Host.SetBandwidthLimit(uint incomingBandwidth, uint outgoingBandwidth)` adjusts the bandwidth limits of a host in bytes per second.

-`Host.SetChannelLimit(int channelLimit)`
+`Host.SetChannelLimit(int channelLimit)` limits the maximum allowed channels of future incoming connections.

-`Host.Flush()`
+`Host.Flush()` sends any queued packets on the host specified to its designated peers.

 #### Library
 Contains a constant fields.